 Take these signs seriously and get involved.
 Safeguard all the medicines you have: Know which products are in your home and how much medication is in each package or bottle.

 Too Much, or Too Little, Discipline

-Some parents, sensing a loss of control over their teens’ behavior, crack down every time their child steps out of line.
+Some parents, sensing a loss of control over their teens’ behaviour, crack down every time their child steps out of line.
 Others avoid all conflict for fear their teens will push them away.